msrocean/Tik_Tok/README.md

 The scripts used to evaluate the dataset and related instructions are found in the `W-T_Experiments` subdirectory.

 #### 4. Information Leakage Analysis:
-For information leakge analysis, we refer to our re-implemented github repository of WeFDE: [https://github.com/notem/reWeFDE.](https://github.com/notem/reWeFDE)
+For information leakage analysis, we refer to our re-implemented github repository of WeFDE: [https://github.com/notem/reWeFDE.](https://github.com/notem/reWeFDE)

 #### 5. Congestion Analysis